Query Workbench

 Import Queries

-You can load a new query history into the Query Workbench from a JSON file.
-This can be the exported query history from a different database.
+You can load a new query history into the query editor from a JSON file.
+The query history can be the exported query history from a different cluster.

-Importing query history overwrites your current query history.
+Importing a query history overwrites your current query history.

 This opens the Query History menu.